 Using the 5 Second Rule allows you to parent yourself by being the person who says ‘get this done now or else’.
 Think about a parent telling their child they have just 5 seconds to come downstairs and take out the trash.
 An adult who’s tired from the day or just not in the mood to get up and pause their favorite television show may not take out the trash at all that night.

 While it feels great to set your own schedule and choose your priorities, it’s also important to know exactly when you act and get things done so your to-do list doesn’t pile up.

 Finally, overcoming excuses is one of the best ways to use the 5 Second Rule to combat laziness.
 We all have excuses from time-to-time.
 Some of them are pretty good while others are not.
 Regardless of the circumstances or the excuse, 5 seconds is really not a lot of time to dwell on what is holding you back from pushing forward

 If your alarm goes off at 5:30 a.m., you being tired won’t really matter if you use the 5 Second Rule.
 If your goal is to get up and go to the gym, the fact that it’s cold outside won’t matter.
 When it comes to sending a pitch to a particular client or starting that difficult project, you’ll be challenged to move past your excuses and get to work ASAP.

 You’ll only start seeing results once you overcome your excuses, stop talking and start doing.
 The 80/20 Rule is, also, a good rule to take note of.

 The 5 Second Rule sounds easy to execute but you really have to commit to it.
 It can help you push past laziness and start to be productive.
 Remember that there will be many times when you don’t want to do the work but you just need to get up and start moving.
 Use this rule to push yourself past your limits and excuses.

 What are your thoughts on the 5 Second Rule?
-How can you use it to gain clarity and get more things accomplished?
+How can you use this rule to gain clarity and get more things accomplished in your own life?